Samsung/ONE/compiler/pa-quantization-value-test/README.md

-# quantization-value-test
+# pa-quantization-value-test

-This test checks whether a Circle model (listed in `test.lst`) is correctly quantized.
-The circle models are generated from recipes saved in `res/TensorFlowLiteRecipes`.
+`pa-quantization-value-test` checks whether a Circle model listed in `test.lst` is correctly quantized (`pa` denotes post-training affine).
+The circle models are generated from the recipes saved in `res/TensorFlowLiteRecipes`.

 Write `test.local.lst` for local test.

-Test process
+### Test process

-Step 1.
+#### Step 1.
 Fake quantization

 Run `circle2circle` with `--quantize_dequantize_weights` option.